What is Saffron Used For? Top 6 Uses, Cooking Tips & Buying Guide

 What Is Saffron?

-Saffron is derived from the dried stigmas of the *Crocus sativus* flower.
-Each flower produces only three stigmas, which are hand-picked and then carefully dried.
-Because of the labor-intensive process, saffron is one of the most expensive spices in the world.
+Saffron is derived from the dried stigmas of the Crocus sativus flower.
+Each flower produces only three stigmas, which are hand-picked and carefully dried.
+Due to this labor-intensive process, saffron is one of the most expensive spices globally.

-Its deep red threads have a unique, slightly sweet, and floral aroma, with a subtle earthiness.
-When used in cooking, it imparts a beautiful golden hue and a complex, delicate flavor that’s hard to replicate.
+Its deep red threads have a unique, slightly sweet floral aroma with subtle earthiness.
+When used in cooking, it imparts a beautiful golden hue and complex, delicate flavor that's hard to replicate.

 Saffron Stigma